-If you want to get your fix of Storage Wars, or The First 48 on A&E without a cable subscription, there are plenty of options.
+If you want to watch A&E to get your fix of Live PD, Storage Wars, or The First 48 without a cable subscription, there are plenty of options.

 You don’t need Comcast, Spectrum, Cox, or anything else that comes with a triple-digit bill every month.
 Premium cable channels aren’t exclusive to cable or satellite TV companies anymore.

 This guide will outline all the various ways to watch A&E shows, and the advantages of various apps, streaming services and the A&E website.
-If you wanted to binge watch a particular show over the course of a week, you might want to consider tapping into free trials from DirecTV Now, fuboTV , Hulu with Live TV, Philo or Sling TV.
+If you wanted to binge watch a particular show over the course of a week, you might want to consider tapping into free trial of a live streaming service.

 What’s the difference between A&E Networks and the A&E channel?